- Purificación Arribas

 - Ángeles Rubio

-The Genomics Unit was established in 2000 for the purpose of providing the cutting-edge technology and services required by the CNIO research community.
-With the capacity to even interrogate whole genomes in a single assay, technologies such as high-density DNA microarrays and next-generation sequencing (NGS) reveal the genetic diversity of cancer and help to dissect molecular processes.
-Structural features, such as mutation repertoires, DNA-binding of protein factors, variations in chromatin structure/folding, as well as functional states such as transcriptomic profiles and changes (mRNA, miRNA) are being elucidated with these technologies in order to uncover basic mechanisms, therapeutic targets and prognostic biomarkers.
-We offer a broad range of products and services, including microarray whole genome gene expression, array comparative genomic hybridisation (aCGH), NGS library preparation for exome sequencing, ChIPseq and RNAseq analysis, transgenic mouse genotyping, human cell line authentication and capillary DNA sequencing.
+The Genomics Unit provides on-demand scientific services to the CNIO research community.
+Cutting-edge technologies have the capacity to interrogate whole genomes in a single assay, such as next-generation sequencing (NGS).
+These methodologies reveal the genetic diversity of cancer and contribute to dissect its molecular processes.
+Structural features, such as mutation landscapes, DNA-binding of protein factors, variations in chromatin structure, as well as functional activation states reflected on changes of transcriptomic profiles (mRNA, miRNA), are being elucidated with these technologies in order to uncover basic mechanisms, therapeutic targets and prognostic biomarkers.
+We offer a broad range of applications, including powerful solutions such as exome mutational landscapes, protein location analysis by ChIP-seq analysis and transcriptome profiles by RNA-seq technologies, besides from the more traditional microarray platform ? suitable for whole genome gene expression, array comparative genomic hybridisation (aCGH) ? and capillary DNA sequencing.
+Among other side activities, we also provide a very active transgenic mouse genotyping service.

 - (2018).
 Exome Sequencing of Plasma DNA Portrays the Mutation Landscape of Colorectal Cancer and Discovers Mutated VEGFR2 Receptors as Modulators of Antiangiogenic Therapies.
 Clin Cancer Res 24, 3550-3559.